History of rockets: Mysorean rockets

-The Kingdom of Mysore used rockets during the 18th century during the Anglo-Mysore Wars and wars against British.
+Later use

 According to James Forbes Marathas also used iron-encased rockets in their battles.

 Korea

 The Korean kingdom of Joseon started producing gunpowder in 1374 and was producing cannons and rockets by 1377.
 However the multiple rocket launching carts known as the "Munjong hwacha" did not appear until 1451.

 Europe

 In Europe, Roger Bacon mentions gunpowder in his Opus Majus of 1267.

 However rockets do not feature in European warfare until the 1380 Battle of Chioggia.